List of Seattle Seahawks head coaches

 The Seattle Seahawks are a professional American football team based in Seattle, Washington.
 They are members of the Western Division of the National Football Conference (NFC) in the National Football League (NFL).
 The team, along with the Tampa Bay Buccaneers, joined the NFL in 1976 as expansion teams.
 The Seahawks are the only team to have played in both the American Football Conference (AFC) and NFC Championship Games.
 The team has made three Super Bowl appearances; they lost to the Pittsburgh Steelers in Super Bowl XL, before winning Super Bowl XLVIII against the Denver Broncos.
 The Seahawks then lost Super Bowl XLIX to the New England Patriots.

-There have been eight coaches for the Seahawks franchise.
-The team's current coach, Pete Carroll, joined the team in 2010, and holds the team record for most regular season wins (119).
+There have been nine coaches for the Seahawks franchise.
+Pete Carroll, who coached the team from 2010 to 2023, holds the team record for most regular season wins (137).
 Tom Flores, who coached the team from 1991 to 1994, was the team's least successful coach with a winning percentage of .292.
 Mike McCormack and Tom Flores are the only Seahawks coaches to have been inducted into the Pro Football Hall of Fame.
+The current head coach of the Seahawks is Mike Macdonald.